food education

 The type most people are familiar with are the large bulbing onions, but there are also your milder torpedo-shaped ones, small round ones, and bunching onions (aka scallions).
 All have the power to add savory and sweet complexity to salads, soups, stews, braises, and marinades among other culinary applications.

 Here at the farm we grow yellow, white, red, and tropea onions.
 Tropea onions are of particular interest due to their origins in the Tropea area of Calabria Italy where they’ve been cultivated for about 2,000 years.
-This particular variety is sweeter than most onions (except maybe Vidalia from U.S. Georgia) and traditionally included in antipasto spreads either raw or cooked.
+This particular variety is sweeter than most onions (except maybe Vidalia from U.S. Georgia) and traditionally included in antipasto spreads.

 COOKING & STORAGE